ContinuumRoboticsLab/OpenTDCRContactModel/README.md

 sudo apt install cmake libopenblas-dev build-essential libnlopt-dev
 ```

-nlopt must be built from source
+nlopt must be built from source.
+Might have to run this code block twice if you encounter an error.
 ```
 git clone https://github.com/stevengj/nlopt.git
 cd nlopt